-If you’re involved in forex trading, you probably have at least some familiarity with the Metatrader 4 and 5 platforms.
-These software solutions rank among the most popular trading platforms for a wide range of traders and advisers, thanks in large part to the value of their trading tools and resources when evaluating positions and taking action.
+If you’re involved in forex trading, you probably have at least some familiarity with the MetaTrader 4 and MetaTrader 5 platforms.
+These software solutions rank among the most popular trading platforms for a wide range of traders and advisors, thanks in large part to the value of their tools and resources when it comes to evaluating positions and taking action.

-Although their names might suggest that MT5 is an updated version of this trading platform, the reality is that these two solutions offer different functions and features that serve distinct trading audiences.
-Choosing whether to use MT4 vs. MT5 can depend on your background and your trading goals, among other factors.
+Although their names might suggest that MT5 is just an updated version of MT4, the reality is that these two solutions offer different functions and features that serve distinct trading audiences.
+Choosing whether to use MT4 versus MT5 can depend on your background and your trading goals, among other factors.

 Here’s a look at how these platforms differ, and how to choose the right one for you.

 What Types of Assets Do You Want to Trade?

 The biggest overall difference between MT4 and MT5 is the types of traders the platforms tend to attract.
 MT4 was designed specifically for forex traders, and its features and functionality reflect this.
 For this reason, MT4 is the preferred software platform for traders primarily focused on the forex market.

 MT5 has broader applications in contract-for-difference (CFD), stock, and futures trading.
 As a result, it has a broader range of features that may not be relevant to every trader—but if you trade multiple types of assets, it could provide better value for your trading goals.
 Keep in mind that although you can still use MT5 to trade forex, the features and tools used to analyze forex charts aren’t as robust, so you will likely sacrifice performance when using MT5 for this type of trading.

 Do You Want Access to the FIX API?